 Playwright, linguist, author.
 Plays include Virginia Woolf Gets a Makeover andMonsoon Season.
 Publications: short stories, essays, three Penguin EFL Readers and Digital Textuality (textbook).
 Shortlisted for Wasafiri Life Writing 2014.

 Award-winning biographer of Frances Hodgson Burnett, A.A.Milne, Emily Tennyson, and both Emund and Phillip Henry Gosse.
 One-time children's writer; always concerned about children and reading.
+Her biography of A.A.Milne has been turned into the film Goodbye Christopher Robin (2017).

 Poet (Collected Poems 2007, Late Poems 2010), joint literary executor Phillip Larkin Estate (editor Larkin's Collected Poems etc), former literary editor The Listener, New Statesman, Encounter, keen archaeologist manqué.